ajiyamoiz/ORB_SLAM3_Ubuntu20.04/README.md

      }

 # 2. Prerequisites
-We have tested the library in **Ubuntu 16.04** and **18.04**, but it should be easy to compile in other platforms.
+We have tested the library in **Ubuntu 16.04** and **18.04**, but it should be easy to compile on other platforms.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.

 ## C++11 or C++0x Compiler
 We used the new thread and chrono functionalities of C++11.
 **Tested with C++14

 ## Pangolin
 We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
-Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.
+Download and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.

 ## OpenCV
 We use [OpenCV](http://opencv.org) to manipulate images and features.
-Dowload and install instructions can be found at: http://opencv.org. **Required at least 4.4.
+Download and install instructions can be found at: http://opencv.org. **Required at least 4.4.
 Tested with OpenCV 4.5.1**.

 ## Eigen3
 Required by g2o (see below).
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.